NPalopoli/IDP_Python/_episodes/15-writing-functions.md

 ~~~
 {: .language-python}

-## Defining a function does not run it.
+## Running a function

 *   Defining a function does not run it.
-    *   Like assigning a value to a variable.
-*   Must call the function to execute the code it contains.
+*   You must call the function to execute the code it contains.

 ~~~
 print_greeting()